JBader89/PlugBot/README.md

 --------

 .about - Returns a description of the bot's purpose, creator, and usability.
+.album - Returns the album of the current song.
 .artist - Returns Last.fm info about the current artist, .artist [givenArtist] returns Last.fm info about a given artist.
 .calc - Calculates the solution to a given mathematical problem with .calc [equation].
 .commands - Returns the list of commands.